rafaelbeckel/test-c-rust-wasm/README.md

 2. Combine different crates in a build script

    - C code coming from a crate and Rust code from another, link them by using linker flags in build.rs.
-This could be used to overcome the limitation of WASM expecting "extern C" blocks from env.

 ## Contributing